 The Intentional Leadership Audit (ILA)

-The ILA leadership audit embeds a 12-lens framework for exploring the essential tasks of leadership.
-It helps leaders to understand and explore more fully their natural paths for leadership and potential areas for growth within the roles they are in or are aiming to fulfill.
-Based on a framework that facilitates polarity thinking, this model helps leaders highlight development areas by maintaining who they are and balancing opposite skills in the context of particular team and organizational situations.
+The Intentional Leadership Audit (ILA) was created by Executive Coach, Type Expert and award winning author of more than 21 books, Jane A.G.
+Kise.
+The model is outlined in her seminal work, Intentional Leadership, 12 Lenses for Focusing Strength, Managing Weaknesses, and Achieving Your Purpose, and embeds a 12-lens framework for exploring the essential tasks of leadership.
+The 12 lenses of leadership include 40 leadership priorities for reviewing from a developmental perspective.
+The Audit helps leaders to understand and explore more fully their natural paths for leadership and potential areas for growth within the roles they are in or are aiming to fulfill.
+Integrating the frameworks of psychological type, emotional intelligence and polarity thinking, this model helps leaders highlight development areas to create a robust development plan, by maintaining who they are and balancing opposite skills in the context of particular team and organizational situations.

 Thomas-Kilmann Conflict Mode Instrument™

-The TKI™ looks at individual behavior in conflict situations.
+The Thomas-Kilmann Conflict Mode Instrument™, or TKI™ looks at individual behavior in conflict situations.
 The instrument reports five conflict styles in conjunction with two dimensions: assertiveness and cooperativeness.
 The instrument is particularly useful for assisting teams in understanding how they can adopt a conflict style that is best suited for each particular problem they may be trying to solve in the workplace.